faucetsdn/udmi/docs/cloud/gcp/terraform.md

 terraform import google_storage_bucket.tf-bucket udmi-terraform-state-bucket
 ```

+* TODO: Change name of storage bucket to correct version
+* TODO: Enable _Cloud Resource Manager API_ (click on the link in the error message)
+* TODO: Enable _Cloud Source Repositories API_
+* TODO: Enable _Cloud Pub/Sub API_
+* TODO: Enable _Cloud IoT API_

 The next step is to check that the planned tasks are correct:

 ```
 terraform plan
 ```

+* TODO: What am I supposed to do with this information?
+Do I need to run 'plan'?

 The plan will show all the resources to be created.
 To execute the plan use the apply command: